mohdismailmatasin/jsdownloader/README.md

-## **Download Manager**
+# JS (Java Script) Downloader

-A simple command-line download manager built with Node.js that supports downloading files from direct URLs and torrent links.
+A simple command-line download manager built with **Node.js** that supports downloading files from direct URLs and torrent links.
 This tool provides visual feedback during downloads through a progress bar.

-## **Features**
+**Features**

 *   Download files from direct HTTP/HTTPS links.
 *   Download files from magnet links using WebTorrent.